kevinsee15/K2.JSSP.Twilio/README.md

 accessible) and register the service type using the system SmartObject located at System > Management > SmartObjects > SmartObjects > JavaScript Service Provider and run the Create From URL method.

+## Configuring the Twilio Javascript Broker

+1. Create a service instance with the service type you just created.
+2. Set the "Authentication Mode" to "Static" and provide your Twilio Account ID as the "User Name", and your Twilio Auth Key as the "Password".
+3. Set the "Authorization Header Format" to "Basic {0}:{1}".
+4. Set the "Encode Authorization Header" to "true".
+5. Provide your "Account ID" and "Default From".
+If the "Default From" is left empty, you must indicate a value for the SmartObject property "From".

 ### License